 The most clear wording comes from Barclays.
 Take for example the wording on the Barclaycard Arrival Plus™ World Elite MasterCard®., the terms state that you need to make “make $3,000 or more in purchases in the first 90 days from account opening.”
 Barclays includes the specific number of days needed to hit the minimum spend which is helpful.

 Three Important Questions to Ask When Calling to Activate a Credit Card

 1. Confirm the date you were approved for the card.
 This way you know the exact date that you were approved and can calculate how much time you have to complete your minimum spend requirement.
 It also doesn’t hurt to ask the rep for the exact date in which you need to hit the spend.

-2. Confirm the sign-up bonus.
-You should also confirm the sign-up bonus just to make sure all the details were entered into the system correctly.
+2. Confirm the welcome bonus.
+You should also confirm the welcome bonus just to make sure all the details were entered into the system correctly.
 You want to be sure that your new card is registered for the bonus you applied for.
 With many cards, the bonus details are not mentioned with the standard card documents you receive in the mail with your card.

 3. Ask for expedited delivery.
 Since most of the banks start your minimum spend from the day you open your account, the week or so it takes to mail the card, is time lost from the minimum spend time frame.
 It doesn’t hurt to mention how you have a big purchases or trip coming up in the next few days that you would like to put on your new card and ask to have you new card overnight service your card for free.
 There is no guarantee, but several times I have had the bank overnight me my new card.